 \subsection{Bayes factor consistency}

-A desirable frequentist property of a Bayesian testing procedure is Bayes factor consistency, i.e., the Bayes factor should converge to $\infty$ asymptotically under the null, and to $0$ under the alternative as $n \to \infty$.
-It follows from a simple argument \citep[e.g.][Section 4]{tokdar.chakrabarti.ghosh.2010} that $B \to \infty$ almost surely whenever $X_i$'s are drawn from a non-normal distribution that is in the Kullback--Leibler support of the alternative prior distribution \citep{ghoshramamoorthi}.
-Substantial existing literature \citep{ggr1999, tokdar2006, ghosalvaart2007} indicates that Dirichlet process mixtures of normals prior distributions have broad Kullback--Leibler support which can be characterized by mild continuity and tail conditions.
-The same could be expected for our nonparametric prior, although formal details will be different.
-Proving $B \to \infty$ under the null is much more challenging and requires showing the nonparametric prior is less densely packed around any normal distribution than what a parametric prior will be \citep[][Sec.~4]{tokdar.chakrabarti.ghosh.2010} .
-Such lower bounds on prior concentration are scarce in the literature and have only been proved for simplified kernel mixtures \citep{mcvinish.rousseau.mengersen.2009}.
+A desirable frequentist property of a Bayesian testing procedure is Bayes factor consistency, i.e., the Bayes factor should converge to $\infty$ asymptotically under the null, and to $0$ under the alternative as sample size grows to infinity.
+It follows from a simple argument \citep[e.g.][Section 4]{tokdar2010bayesian} that $B \to \infty$ almost surely whenever $X_i$'s are drawn from a non-normal distribution that is in the Kullback--Leibler support of the alternative prior distribution \citep{ghosh2003bayesian}.
+Substantial existing literature \citep{ghosal1999posterior, tokdar2006posterior, ghosal2007posterior, shen2013adaptive} indicates that Dirichlet process mixtures of normals prior distributions have broad Kullback--Leibler support which can be characterized by mild continuity and tail conditions.
+The same could be expected for our non-parametric prior, although formal details will be different.
+Proving $B \to \infty$ under the null is much more challenging and requires showing the non-parametric prior is less densely packed around any normal distribution than what a parametric prior will be \citep[][Section 4]{tokdar2010bayesian}.
+Such lower bounds on prior concentration and technical tools needed to prove them are scarce in the literature and have only been established formally for relatively simple kernel mixtures \citep{mcvinish2009bayesian}.

-A simulation study was done to assess Bayes factor consistency under the null.
+We ran a simulation study to assess Bayes factory consistency under the null.
 We simulated 100 independent standard normal data sequences of length 5000, and evaluated the Bayes factor (with fixed $\alpha=1$) at several points $n$ along each of the sequences.
 The Bayes factor paths are displayed in Figure~\ref{fig:bf.limit} along with the 2.5\%, 50\%, and 97.5\% quantile paths.
 The Bayes factor sampling distribution appears to be shifting upwards with $n$.
 Moreover, $\prob(B > 1)$ seems to converge to 1 with $n$ and appears to be at least 0.975 for $n \geq 5000$.
-Although this simulation study alone does not cover all interesting scenarios, it gives substantial evidence that under the null $B \to \infty$ in probability as $n \to \infty$.
+Although this experiment does not cover all interesting scenarios, it gives substantial evidence that $B \to \infty$ in probability, under the null, as $n \to \infty$.